 4. Paying for charges you didn’t make

-If you lose your card, or it gets stolen, your number one priority should be to notify your card provider and your bank.
+If you lose your card, or it gets stolen, your number one priority should be to notify your card provider.
 By doing this quickly, you may be able to save yourself the rigmarole of having a new card issued.

 The danger lies in the fact that if your card goes missing, and you put off notifying your provider, you may be liable for charges made.